MicrosoftDocs/powerquery-docs/powerquery-docs/add-custom-column.md

 ---
 title: Add a custom column
-description: Add a custom column
+description: An article that demonstrates how to create a custom column in Power Query
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo